 - Discuss any seasonal, food, or drug allergies and personal and family medical histories, ensuring that your student can provide this information to a provider;

 - Discuss the resources on campus and the services (psychotherapy, eating disorders, chronic medical conditions) that may be provided by a local professional in the community;

 - Send your student to college with a basic first aid kit including a thermometer and over-the-counter medications like a topical antibiotic, Benadryl, Claritin/Zyrtec/Allegra, Pepcid, Emetrol, Acetaminophen/Ibuprofen.
-More information will be forthcoming about what supplies to bring to campus as it relates to slowing the spread of the COVID-19 virus.

 - Encourage your student to contact the directors of the CHC themselves if they are not satisfied with our service before calling home.
 We take student concerns seriously.